own-me/nude-dapp/README.md

 Read the CODE_OF_CONDUCT.md for more details.

-**OUR MAIN RULE:** Absolutely no adult content, nude content or pornography is allowed to be commited to Github.
+**OUR MAIN RULE:** Absolutely no adult content, nude content or pornography is allowed to be committed to Github.
 We only publish clean code.